-During September 2021, we paid \$2.7 million to acquire series A preferred shares of Fluidx.
+During September 2021, we paid \$2.7 million to acquire Series A preferred shares of Fluidx.
 We had previously purchased \$2 million of participating preferred shares during 2019.
 Our investment has been recorded as an equity investment accounted for at cost and reflected within other assets in the accompanying consolidated balance sheets because we are not able to exercise significant influence over the operations of Fluidx.
-Our total current investment in Fluidx represents an ownership of 15.0% of the outstanding stock.
+Our total current investment in Fluidx represents an ownership of approximately 15.0% of the outstanding stock at the date of this investment.